buqeye/cs_greedy_emulator_josh/README.md

 # Greedy Emulators for Nuclear Two-Body Scattering

-This is a repository for Joshua Maldonado's code. <br> This is based on the code used in his thesis, with adjustments from the paper with Dr. Christian Drischler, Dr. Dick Furnstahl, and Dr. Petár Mlinaríc.
+This is a repository for Joshua Maldonado's code. <br> This is based on the code used in his thesis, with adjustments from the paper with _Greedy Emulators for Nuclear Two-Body Scattering_ by Joshua Maldonado, Dr. Christian Drischler, Dr. Dick Furnstahl, and Dr. Petár Mlinaríc.

-This code accompanies the paper _Greedy Emulators for Nuclear Two-Body Scattering_.

 ## Code Breakdown